claudio-silva/grunt-angular-builder/README.md

 So, for third-party libraries, if they are structured in a way that is **not** builder-compatible, I recommend that you concatenate and/or minify the pre-built files that came bundled with those libraries and load them independently.

-But if they are compatible, it may be useful to include them in the angular-build.
-That way, you will be able to include only some parts of those libraries, discard dead code, auto-find which modules are actually used on your project and simplify the build process.
+But if they are compatible, it may be useful to include them in the angular-build; that way, you will be able to include only some parts of those libraries, discard dead code, auto-find which modules are actually used on your project and simplify the build process.

 **The bottom line is:** you don't have to include each and every third-party library in your angular-build process.
-Do it if you need it, if the code is compatible and if it makes sense.
+Do it if you need it, if the libraries are compatible and if it makes sense.
 Otherwise, keep the building-thing to your own code and libraries.
 The rest, just load it separately.

 Having said this, rest assured that **it is possible** to build some of the most common Angular libraries out there.

 #### Compatibility with the standard Angular.js libraries

-An automated test is provided for building the standard Angular.js libraries bundled with the framework itself.
-Currently, the libraries below are tested and they build successfully:
+An automated test is provided for building the standard Angular.js libraries that are optional parts of the framework.

+The libraries below were tested and they build successfully:

 - ngAnimate
 - ngCookies